mbonsma/bash-workshop/bash-workshop.md

 2. Use the shortcut `..` to go up one level

-`..` is shorthand notation for "the directory that contains the current directory."
+`..` is shorthand notation for the *parent directory*, the directory that contains the current directory.

 ```{Bash}
 cd Downloads